dvcoders/constitution/Consitution.md

 | dvcoder Fellow                    | <ul> <li>After significant contribution to dvcoders either in one of the above officer roles or as a general member.</li> <li>They will have the option to become a fellow.</li> <li>Kernel meeting and discussion will be open to fellows.</li></ul>                                                                                        |
 | kernel - Executive Council        | <ul> <li>Formulate policy of the club between regular meetings and, in case of emergencies, subject to approval of the general membership.</li> <li>To execute policies determined by the general membership.</li> <li>To govern the activities of the club.To prepare agendas for general meetings.</li> </ul>                                |

+### Impeachment of an Officer
+A club officer may be impeached under any or all of the following conditions:

+- Consistently unable to complete officer duties effectively or in a timely manner.
+	- Work needed for club success is being bottlenecked by one officer.
+- Unwelcoming or offensive to any member(s).
+	- Insulting or bias towards any gender, race, ethnicity, etc. (as mentioned above).
+- Inadequate knowledge for officer position or underwhelming improvement in knowledge since election.
+	- Ex.
+Maintainer unfamiliar with Git, 2 months later, still unfamiliar.
+- Other immediate issues deemed important.

+An impeachment may be initiated by any kernel member or general member.
+Once an impeachment is in place it is up to

 Club President’s Signature: ________________________________________________________